SherG/tester1/site/content/post/weight-training-benefits.md

 ### Book a Free Phone Appointment

-I invite you to [book a free phone appointment ](https://calendly.com/isfny/15min?back=1&month=2019-04)with me, Francisco Villalobos, to learn more about resistance training and Inner Strength Fitness program.
+I invite you to book a <a href="https://calendly.com/isfny/15min?back=1&month=2019-07" target="blank">free phone appointment</a> with me, Francisco Villalobos, to learn more about resistance training and Inner Strength Fitness program.

 ###